DANCEcollaborative/bazaar/lightside/PREDICTION_SERVER_PROTOCOL.md

+Besides its workbench function, the LightSide code also contains a simple web service that can apply a model to a string and immediately return a classification.
+Develop one or more models using the workbench, save the model(s) to .xml or .ser files, and this web service can make use of those saved models.

 Startup
 ======
 Start by running from the same jar file as the Lightside workbench, just with a different main class (edu.cmu.side.recipe.PredictionServer).
 You can (optionally) specify any number of model files and their "nicknames" on the command line to preload, in the form  nickname:model_path nickname:model_path ...